superbeppe98/IBM-cloud-essentials-V3/2_Infrastructure.md

     - The vault storage class is ideal for data which needs to be accessed once a month or less
     - This is cheaper than the standard storage class, but a bit more expensive than the coldvault option
     - The cold vault option is usually used for archives where data is only accessed a few times per year

-- Up next, we have a quick demonstration about how to use the IBM Cloud object storage service
-    - Now we've already spun up a cloud object storage service
-    - We're going to go ahead and click the create a bucket option
-    - We're just going to go ahead and click the quick start option
-    - It'll automatically set up a smart tier storage class bucket -We can go ahead and change the bucket name if you'd like and optionally upload a few files
-    - Alright, we can see our objects have been uploaded successfully
-    - From here, let's go ahead and change the access policy for this bucket
-    - Click on the public access tab and choose to enable public access
-    - You can see now that the public access setting in the bucket level view has been enabled; you can see a URL that you can use
-    - We now verify that our objects are publicly accessible
 <br>

 ## Hands-on Lab: Get to Know Cloud Object Storage